 Biotin is an essential B vitamin that helps the body get energy and nutrients from carbohydrates, proteins, and fats.
-Some people recommended biotin to aid hair growth, but there is no clinical evidence to back this up.

 Biotin is a critical vitamin for bodily function.
 Many foods — including egg yolks, nuts, and legumes — contain small amounts of biotin.
 Bacteria in the large intestine also produce biotin.
 A person will usually get enough biotin from these two sources.